-Creative an accessible website design was an exciting project for all the potential for improvement, and for the work that makes McGovern so important to society.
-It needed an updated look and feel, excellent user experience, updated content, integration points for automatic website updates such as publications and events, and an easy to use content management system.
+Creating an accessible website design for McGovern was an exciting project with all the potential for improvement, and for the work that makes the Institute so important to society.
+It needed an updated look and feel, excellent user experience, updated content, integration points for automatic website updates such as publications and events, and an easy-to-use content management system.
 The site also features an interactive infographic.

-The first challenge was to identify the actual audience, vs the perceived audience.
+The first challenge for the UX design was to identify the actual audience, vs the perceived audience.
 We identified two very different user groups as the primary audience: Researchers and General Information Seekers.
 Each of these have very different goals, the former to stay on top of the latest research findings, the latter to find information about a particular disease or disorder.
-Our goals was to ensure that both groups are able to find relevant content quickly and easily and we our work was informed by digging into some serious analytics on the old site.
+Our goal was to ensure that both groups are able to find relevant content quickly and easily and our work was informed by digging into some serious analytics on the old site.

 Accessible Website Design

 In addition to being interactive and reflecting the McGovern Institute’s innovative brain research, we needed the site to be accessible for users using assistive technologies.
 The fun “Explore the Brain” section, which is mainly for and audience of General Information Seekers, educates and gives insight into the amazing research the faculty does.
 Given the interactivity, we had to create different solutions for different devices, very much influenced by user behavior on the different devices.
 And of course, we needed to make sure that everything was compliant with level AA of the WCAG 2.0.